 There is a river running through Ellithaardalur Park with several waterfalls (but only one is worth seeing in my opinion: the Kermoafoss Waterfall).
-There are also rabbits living there – some of them are brave enough to eat grass from people’s hand.
+There are also rabbits living there – some of them are brave enough to eat grass from people’s hands.
 For me, they were the main attraction of this place.

-The road from the center to Ellithaardalur Park is 6 km.
+The road from the centre to Ellithaardalur Park is 6 km.
 It took us about an hour and it was not the most pleasant walk.
 It was cold and it rained every now and then, and most of the time we walked along a busy road in the suburbs.
 Therefore, this is an option only for those who really can’t stay at home anymore 😀

 NAUTHOLSVIK GEOTHERMAL BEACH

 We went there to see how a geothermal beach looks like.
 There are two small swimming pools with warm water.
 One of them is even right on the beach by the ocean.
 Unfortunately, it turned out that the pools are closed, but the place still looks very nice – you can do a picnic there if the weather is good.
-A walk from the city center to the beach takes around 35 minutes one way.
+A walk from the city centre to the beach takes around 35 minutes one way.